jarif87/text-key-extractor/README.md

 # Keyword Extractor

-Keyword Extractor (Optional: Add a screenshot of your app in myapp/static/images/ and update the path if available)

 Keyword Extractor is a Django-based web application that extracts key terms from input text using Term Frequency-Inverse Document Frequency (TF-IDF).
 The application provides a sleek, user-friendly interface where users can input text, submit it, and receive a list of the top keywords ranked by their TF-IDF scores.
 The backend leverages scikit-learn’s CountVectorizer and TfidfTransformer to process text, and the frontend uses a modern, responsive design with animated gradients and glassmorphism effects.